PC Perspective Hardware LeaderboardSponsored by: Somebody

 The fastest card around with the fastest factory overclock is currently the ASUS GeForce GTX 980 Ti STRIX.
 Out of the box you have a 1317MHz GPU boost speed and 7.2GHz VRAM and with ASUS' Direct CU III you should be able to get higher than that.
 You have to pay for the best but if you want to game in 4K or higher a pair of 980 Ti's will get you there.

 Based both on current availability and a lack of evidence that the price of higher speed DDR4 is worth the investment it is the G.SKILL Ripjaws 4 DDR4 2666 32GB kit which gets approval for now.
-The timings of 15-15-15-35 are attractive when compared to faster DDR4, though not as tight as DDR3 of an equivalent speed.
-That isn't bad news, it just means an opportunity to tweak the frequency and timings!
+The timings of 15-15-15-35 are attractive when compared to DDR4 with higher frequencies and give you an opportunity to tweak the frequency and timings!

 Amazon has them as well, though the price is currently higher.